 In December 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures.
 The amendments in this update require more disaggregated information on income taxes paid.
-ASU 2023-09 is effective for years beginning after December 15, 2024.
-See Note G — Dividends, Distributions and Taxable Income for additional disclosures related to this guidance.
+ASU 2023-09 is effective for years beginning after December 15, 2024, and early adoption is permitted.
+The Company is currently assessing the impact of the new guidance, but it does not expect ASU 2023-09 to have a material impact on the consolidated financial statements and the notes thereto.

 From time to time, new accounting pronouncements are issued by the FASB or other standards-setting bodies that are adopted by the Company as of the specified effective date.
 The Company believes that the impact of recently issued standards and any that are not yet effective will not have a material impact on its consolidated financial statements upon adoption.